dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     }

-Very boring stuff as for now we don't have anything to do with those functions, so they'll stay empty for a while.
+As we don't have anything to do with those functions yet, they'll stay empty for a while.

 The next step is registering our class.
 However, in order to do so we need to create a :ref:`StringName <class_StringName>` and for that we have to get a